 Bildad is concerned that Job's questioning shows a lack of respect for God's justice so he leaps to God's defense.
 Bildad thought (as was the thinking of that era) that God visited immediate justice and blessing on people (rich = righteous / Illness, tragedy = sinfulness).

 He tells Job to "own-up" to what he's done wrong and it will all be okay.
 His theory is nice and neat and enables him to avoid emotional entanglement with Job - he just points out his mistakes.
 Job doesn't buy it (even though, he used to believe in the same theory) because he's done his best to serve God and yet he's still suffering.

 This story highlights some ineffective methods that friends and family have of avoiding the grieving process themselves when loss occurs close to home.

-There are ways that we can help grieving people that will assist them in times of need and help reduce stress from grief.
+There are ways that we can help grieving people that will assist them in times of need and help reduce the stress caused by grief.